timrobinson/kilbreths_pig/README.md

 The system is modular, extensible, and deployable in multiple environments.
 This document describes the architecture, deployment options, and technical requirements for the project.

-3. Core Python Library Architecture
+### Core Python Library Architecture
-The Python package kilbreths_pig (imported as kp) is the foundation of all deployment models.
+The Python package kilbreths_pig (eventually to be imported as kp) is the foundation of all deployment models.
 It provides deterministic, API-driven citation validation.

-3.1 Package Structure
+### Package Structure

 kp/

 __init__.py

 pdf.py

 bibliography.py

 search.py

 validate.py

 report.py